Mainframe-Renewal-Project/sear-docs/interfaces/python/user.md

 ### Extracting a specific RACF user

-Below you can find a sample of some code that extracts information about a specific RACF user.
+Below you can find a sample of some code that extracts information about the RACF user `FDEGILIO`.

 ```python